Accepts Healthy Volunteers

 Diagnostic Test: - Sera and whole blood sampling

 Study Entry: Single Nucleotide Polymorphism (SNP)-Based Genetic Risk Score at study entry.
-2 years old: T1D autoantibodies, Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2) antibodies 5 years old: T1D and celiac autoantibodies, SARS-CoV-2 antibodies.
+2 years old: T1D autoantibodies, Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2) antibodies 5 years old: T1D and celiac autoantibodies 9-16 year old: one-time T1D and celiac autoantibodies Siblings of people with T1D autoimmunity, ages 6-17 years: one-time T1D and celiac autoantibodies

 Diagnostic Test: - Differential Gene Expression (DGE)